mpereira19/basic_dFBA/README.md

   - Please do not use symbols or numbers in your variable names (state and dynamic_constraints tab)
   - Before running script *bounds_redefin_&_dfba.py* do not modify fluxes tab
-  - Done not delete any excel cell, line or collumn
+  - Do not modify or delete any excel cell, line, collumn or tab with text

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.